txoof/epd_display/README.md

     - PaperPi may fail to clear the screen when the daemon is stopped.
 This a known [issue](https://github.com/txoof/epd_display/issues/19).

-## Building PaperPi
+## Developing PaperPi
 If you would like to develop [plugins](./documentation/Plugins.md) for PaperPi, you will likely need a working build environment.

 ### Requirements:
-* python 3.7
+* python 3.7+
 * pipenv

+**Create a Build Environment**

 1. Clone the repo: `https://github.com/txoof/epd_display.git`
-2. Run `build.sh` to create a build environment
+2. Run `$ create_devel_venv.sh` to create a build environment
-    - The build script will create a pipenv environment and prompt you to install necessary libraries
-    - if pipenv fails to install Pillow, try deleting Pipenv.lock and manually install pillow with `pipenv install Pillow`
+    - This will check for all necessary libraries and python modules
 3. The build script will then attempt to build a binary of PaperPi using pyintsaller
     - executables are stored in `./dist/`

+**Build Paperpi**

+1. Create a build environment (see above)
+2. Run `$ build.sh` to create a pyinstaller one-file distributable
+3. If you've updated documentation in any plugins, be sure to rebuild the documentation with `$ pipenv run python3 create_docs.py`
+4. Submit a PR if you'd like your changes included in the official distribution

 ## Contributing
 PaperPi's core is written and maintained in Jupyter Notebook.
 If you'd like to contribute, please make pull requests in the Jupyter notebooks.
 Making PRs to the `.py` files means manually moving the changes into the Jupyter Notebook and adds considerable work to the build/test process.